AkshayTiwari27/Sensai/README.md

   * Node.js (v18.18.0 or later)
   * npm

-### Compilation (Makefile Recommended)
+🚀 Getting Started

-This project does not use a Makefile for compilation.
-Instead, you can use the following npm scripts to build and run the application:
+This project does not use a Makefile.
+You can build and run the application using the following npm scripts:

   * `npm run dev`: Starts the development server.
   * `npm run build`: Builds the application for production.